Artist + Analyst : The Project

 On my side--the analyst's side--the intention is simply to read the responses with free floating attention as they come in over the next few months to see what emerges--perhaps a new knowledge, but also new questions.
-There is, of course, the content of the artists' answers, but there is also the real responses of the artists to the project, to the questions, and to the experience of having to attempt to place their thoughts into words.
-My interest does not lie in analyzing the contributors or engaging in psychobiography, rather, I am interested in this place where art and language meet and how that gets taken up by artists as well as this space beyond language.
-The desire is not to decipher the mystery of art but rather to amplify it.
-To engage art as that which is radically singular and counter to the master's discourse.
+There is, of course, the content of the artists' answers, but there is also the real responses of the artists to the project, to the questions, and to the experience of attempting to place their thoughts into words.
+My interest does not lie in analyzing the contributors or engaging in psychobiography; rather, I am interested in this place where art and language meet and how that gets taken up by artists as well as the space beyond language.
+The desire is not to decipher the mystery of art but rather to amplify it — To engage art as that which is radically singular and counter to the master's discourse.
 In this way, psychoanalysis itself is an art and a subversive act.

 The project has only just begun, but I have been delightedly overwhelmed by the responses I have received from the many artists who jumped in eagerly to engage.
 Amongst the first are a singer and multi-instrumentalist, a drummer, a cut up artist, filmmaker, and psychoanalyst, an author and writer, a hair artist, a master concert pianist, a painter, a sculptor, a poet, and a mixed media artist.
 And this is but the first round.